roczyno/stripe_moodle_integration_demo/README.md

 - Freemium: calls `/api/freemium` → ensure Moodle user → enrol courses from `CAT_FREEMIUM_ID`.
 - Paid: `/api/create-checkout` sends to Stripe Checkout.
 Webhook `/api/stripe-webhook` ensures user, enrols based on `PLAN_CATS`, and links customer to `moodle_userid`.

+## Manage Subscription (Customer Portal)

+- Navigate to `/manage` and enter the email used at checkout
+- The app verifies the Moodle user, finds/creates the Stripe customer, creates a Billing Portal session, and redirects you to Stripe to manage (upgrade/downgrade/cancel)
+- Webhooks keep Moodle enrolments in sync after changes

 # Stripe_payment_demo

 # stripe_moodle_integration_demo